FishlandicFishy/lexicring/wiki/tvb_fictional_countries.md

 ### Culture

-Most of the population practice <a href="https://youtu.be/q42qi0Nmm24">jurasisi parak (do onomatopoeia of a lion)</a> a lot[^note 1], which is an integral part of the culture in Shi Hou Guo as it symbolises peace and politeness, but if overdone, adverse consequences will happen.
+Most of the population practice <a href="https://youtu.be/q42qi0Nmm24">jurasisi parak (do onomatopoeia of a lion)</a> a lot[^n1], which is an integral part of the culture in Shi Hou Guo as it symbolises peace and politeness, but if overdone, adverse consequences will happen.
 For some reason, chocolate is also seen as a solution to all problems and conflicts.

 ## 幸吾島 *(Hung Island)*